jodalyst/junk_test/README.md

 A `README.md` is a markdown file which means it is written in Markdown, which is a super-lightweight way to create content that is widely used to document projects.
 It is a good skill to know.
 If you need help learning markdown, there are tons of good resources such as [this](https://www.markdownguide.org/getting-started/).

+# Summary

+You should use your writeup as a way to help us in grading your design exercise.
+Our job is not to try to figure out what you did.
+Our job is to grade.
+Your job is to explain what you did and show it.